Ureteral and Renal Pelvic Cancer Symptoms

 How Ureteral and Renal Pelvic Cancer Is Diagnosed

-Ureteral and renal pelvic cancer can be diagnosed by a urologist through comprehensive physical exams and testing.
+A urologist can diagnose ureteral and renal pelvic cancer through comprehensive physical exams and testing.
 Your doctor will begin by reviewing your medical history, symptoms, and lifestyle to further help diagnose transitional cell cancer.

 During the physical exam, your specialist will check your kidneys and lymph nodes for swelling or enlargement.
 Your exam may also include a pelvic or digital rectal exam.